Genocyber: Episodes 4–5: Legend of the City of the Grand Ark, Part I and Part II

 Later, Ryu is recruited by a member of the upper class to perform at his establishment, promising a large sum of money.
 However, the man tricks Ryu (who is blindfolded) into throwing knives at a real person who is tied to a wall, killing him, much to the delight of the spectators.
 Realizing that he has been tricked, Ryu manages to escape but is now pursued by the city's guards.
-While Ryu and Mel try to hide in the ruins beneath the city, Mel hears Elaine's voice calling to her, and she and Mel find themselves in a ritual chamber with the seemingly fossilized head and torso of Genocyber at the centre of an altar.
+While Ryu and Mel try to hide in the ruins beneath the city, Mel hears Elaine's voice calling to her, and she and Mel find themselves in a ritual chamber with the seemingly fossilized head and torso of Genocyber at the center of an altar.

-A flashback then shows Genocyber on his rampage of destruction.
-An image of Diana appears, and her voice then calls to Elaine, telling her that "It has to end.
+A flashback then shows Genocyber on a rampage of destruction.
+An image of Diana appears, and her voice calls to Elaine, telling her that "It has to end.
 We can't stay in this world.
-We can't use our power".
+We can't use our power."
 The two sisters then join hands and disappear, while Genocyber appears lying on the ground, having seemingly been turned to stone.
-The scene shifts back to the present and to a shot of the massive space station orbiting the earth.
+The scene shifts back to the present and to a shot of the massive space station orbiting the Earth.

 In a series of images, Mel is seen walking with Diana towards Genocyber's broken body.
 An image of Elaine appears in front of Genocyber, and Diana screams.
 In a subsequent dream, Diana refers to Mel as "big sister."

 The scene shifts back to Mel, who is taken in by the religious sect which opposes the mayor.
 The sect believes that the destruction brought by Genocyber was a punishment from God, and believe that Mel is God's messenger, who will prevent such destruction from happening again.
 Meanwhile, Ryu makes his way up to the surface, where he is detained and subject to brutal interrogation by the police, after which he is apparently declared brain-dead.
 As Mel worries about Ryu, it is revealed that she is pregnant with his child.

 Under orders to destroy anyone opposing the mayor, the city's troops then attack the sect's church, killing everyone, including (apparently) Mel, whose bullet-riddled body lies on the ground with the bodies of children surrounding her.